Today I’ll show you how to find the right foundation with some simple tips.

-With hundreds of foundations on the market it can be overwhelming to find the perfect foundation for your skin.
+With hundreds of foundations on the market, it can be overwhelming to find the right foundation for your skin.
 What’s a girl to do?
 Don’t worry!
 I’m here to the rescue.
-Today I’m teaming up with Luminess Air Airbrush Cosmetics (aka my favorite airbrush foundation) to share how to find your best foundation and the best foundation shade for your skin!
+Today I’m sharing how to find your best foundation and the best foundation shade for your skin!

 #1 Determine Your Skin Type

 First things first, you need to determine your skin type.
 There are several skin types including oily, dry and combination.
 You may have oily skin if you’re prone to oil buildup on your face.
 Are you the girl who is constantly patting her shiny face down with translucent powder?
 You most likely have oily skin.
 If your skin is constantly flaking, rough and craving moisturizer you may have dry skin.
 If your skin is dry in some areas and oily in others you have combination skin.
 Finally, if your skin isn’t too dry or oily you may have won the jackpot and have a normal skin type.
 Once you determine your skin type, be on the lookout for a foundation that targets your skin type.
 Remember, your skin type can change as you age!

 When searching for your perfect foundation, it is essential to factor in your skin concerns.
 Skin concerns can include sensitive skin, acne prone and anti-aging.
 If your skin is easily irritable and/or covered with redness you may have sensitive skin.
 If you are constantly bombarded with unwanted blemishes your skin is acne prone.
 Finally, if you are in your mid-20s or above you might be looking for anti-aging benefits.